dotnetrdf/docs/src/latest/developer_guide/SPARQL-Operators.md

 #### Operator

-The `Operator` property returns a `VDS.RDF.Query.Operators.SparqlOperatorType` which indicates which operator your implementation overloads.
+The `Operator` property returns a <xref:VDS.RDF.Query.Operators.SparqlOperatorType> which indicates which operator your implementation overloads.

 #### IsApplicable()